TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

   results = run(SUITE, verbose=true)
   ```

+## Building the Documentation Locally

-## Build and see the documentation locally
+To build and see the documentation locally, first, navigate to the `docs` folder

-To build and see the documentation locally, first, navigate to the `docs` folder in your file explorer and open a terminal.
-Then, run `julia --project` (remember that `julia` must be part of your environment variables to call it from the command line).
-With the `julia` open, enter the `pkg` mode by pressing `]`.
+in your file explorer and open a terminal.
+Then, run `julia --project`.
+With the
+`julia` open, enter the `pkg` mode by pressing `]`.
 Check that the environment name is `docs`.
 The first time here, you have to run:

 ```julia-pkg
 docs> dev ..